-- Urban and Regional Planner: These professionals help develop communities by carefully examining population shifts and establishing which facilities are necessary to accommodate them.
+- These professionals help develop communities by carefully examining population shifts and establishing which facilities are necessary to accommodate them.
 The profession entails frequent collaboration with government officials and citizens to ensure consensus for the use of public land and resources.
 Earning a graduate degree in public policy can further hone your problem-solving skills and position you for senior planning roles.

 - Median Annual Salary: $70,020

 - An expert in public relations helps organizations maintain a positive image for the public and media through press releases, client coaching, and speech writing.
 A master's degree in public policy can help you further sharpen the writing capabilities required in this profession.